claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   UI.
 In this case, attackers become authenticated but adversarial users of a system.
 They cannot, however, escalate to root privileges or access other functionalities of the system.
 They are bounded to whatever system they managed to authenticate to.
-We will explore later the ways attackers use to authenticate.
+We will explore later the ways attackers use forcibly gain authentication to a system.
 * Ready-made applications/devices: Attackers can use tools that are solely built to enhance IPV.
 The biggest example of this tool is spyware.
 * Dual-use applications/devices: Attackers can use tools built for beneficial or innocuous